Bandwidth/bandwidth.github.io/numbers/rateLimits.md

 When a rate limit is hit for endpoints on the `https://dashboard.bandwidth.com/api/` API Bandwidth will respond with a `HTTP-429` error indicating that the limit has been reached.

 The response includes a `X-RateLimit-Reset` header value with the epoch time **in seconds** when the limit will reset.
-Bandwidth recommends waiting until the reset-time as indicated before sending any new requests to the same endpoint.
+Bandwidth recommends waiting until the reset-time has been reached `wait_in_seconds(resetTime - currentTime);` before sending any new requests to the same endpoint.

 ```http
 HTTP/1.1 429